peter-lamantia/awesome-everything/README.md

 ## School and College
 - [Niche](https://www.niche.com/?ref=colleges) - A website to discover things about colleges.
-- [Rate My Professors](https://www.ratemyprofessors.com/) - Learn what professors are good for the classes you're taking.
+- [Rate My Professors](https://www.ratemyprofessors.com/) - See what classes to take or avoid.
+- [Azure Dev Tools for Teaching](https://azureforeducation.microsoft.com/devtools) - Allows access to courses, licenses, and more.
+- [College Scorecard](https://collegescorecard.ed.gov/) - See various statistics about your school.

 ## Learning